mvysny/vaadin-on-kotlin/docs/tutorial.md

 When Flyway runs this migration it will create an articles table with one string column and a text column.

-At this point, you can simply kill and restart the server, to automatically run all migrations.
+At this point, you can simply kill and restart the app, to automatically run all migrations.
 Since we are currently using an in-memory H2 database, its contents are gone when the server is killed, and since we are starting with a fresh database, all migrations will run.
 When we'll use a persistent database, Flyway will make sure that only a newly defined migrations are run.